The Central Pacific

 Esterillos & Bejuco

 During high season the major towns Jaco, Manuel Antonio and Quepos can be crowded.
-For people that want to stay somewhere more tranquil but nearby the region highlights, or for people that just want to spend a night on their way back and forward to the South Pacific, there are alternatives.
+For people that want to stay somewhere more tranquil but near the region's highlights, or for people that just want to spend a night on their way back and forward to the South Pacific, there are alternatives.
 At Ruta 34 between Jaco and Manuel Antonio you will find Esterillos and Bejuco.
 These are two beautiful and small coastal towns with a relaxed atmosphere.
 They are quieter and less developed in terms of tourism, but have some good hotels and restaurants and nice beaches.
 Esterillos is the biggest of the two and has a laid-back, rural beach vibe.
 The beach is good for surfing and there are some surf options in town.
 Bejuco is a smaller town located next to Esterillos, offering a more secluded and intimate atmosphere.

 Explore Esterillos & Bejuco